Business Technology & Digital Transformation

 Cutter arranged for the week-long event to be held at conference facilities, where the management team also had hotel-style accommodations and meals.
 This allowed the group to meet during the evenings to work on "homework" assignments, such as preparing for case discussions in assigned teams.

-This regionally-dominant multi-business enterprise operates some forty separate lines of business, supported through a corporate shared IT service.
-Company management required a thorough business-driven Strategic IT Plan, linked to annual budgets and three-year budget forecasts.
+A regionally-dominant multi-business enterprise that operates some forty separate lines of business, supported through a corporate shared IT service required a thorough business-driven Strategic IT Plan, linked to annual budgets and three-year budget forecasts.
 This engagement produced the planning frameworks, processes, training documentation and an initial pilot in four major lines-of-business.
 This was accomplished by applying our Strategic IT Planning frameworks, starting with business strategic intentions.
 During this engagement, Cutter Senior Consultants worked with a company-wide project team representing the largest business units.
 A pilot plan was produced for four of the largest business units, which was used as primary training exercises for the project team as a whole.
-The company then applied the complete process throughout all business units in folowing coming year.
+The company then applied the complete process throughout all business units in following coming year.

 BUSINESS-BASED PROJECT REQUIREMENTS